martinrybak/property_change_notifier/README.md

 }
 ```

-### Accessing the last changed property
+### Accessing the changed propertes
-Useful if you are listening to all or multiple properties and wish to know which property was changed.
-Call `property` on the return value of the `of()` method.
+Useful if you are listening to all or multiple properties and wish to know which ones were changed in the current build frame.
+Call `properties` on the return value of the `of()` method.

 ```
 @override
 Widget build(BuildContext context) {
-  final property = PropertyChangeProvider.of<MyModel>(context).property;
+  final properties = PropertyChangeProvider.of<MyModel>(context).properties;
   ...
 }
 ```

 ### Accessing as a widget
 `PropertyChangeConsumer` is a widget-based listener for cases where a `BuildContext` is hard to access, or if you prefer this kind of API.
-You can access both the model value and the last changed property via the `builder` callback:
+You can access both the model value and the changed properties via the `builder` callback:

 ```
 @override
 Widget build(BuildContext context) {
   return PropertyChangeConsumer<MyModel>(
     properties: ['foo', 'bar'],
-    builder: (context, model, property) {
+    builder: (context, model, properties) {
       ...
     },
   );